Publications

 Paper presented November 11, 2022, at the Society for Music Theory annual meeting in New Orleans.

-Paper co-authored with Ralf von Appen presented May 2022 at the International Association for the Study of Popular Music (IASPM-US) conference at the University of Michigan; also presented in September 2022 at the 2022 International Drum Kit Studies Conference at Boston University; also presented October 21, 2022, at the joint meeting of the two German-speaking popular music studies organizations (IASPM D-A-CH and GfPM) in Vienna, Austria; also presented at the Rhythm in Music Since 1900 conference at McGill University in Montreal, Canada September 23, 2023.
+Paper co-authored with Ralf von Appen presented May 2022 at the International Association for the Study of Popular Music (IASPM-US) conference at the University of Michigan; also presented in September 2022 at the 2022 International Drum Kit Studies Conference at Boston University; also presented October 21, 2022, at the joint meeting of the two German-speaking popular music studies organizations (IASPM D-A-CH and GfPM) in Vienna, Austria; also presented at the Rhythm in Music Since 1900 conference at McGill University in Montreal, Canada September 23, 2023, and at Rhythm under the Microscope: An Interdisciplinary Conference on Microrhythm and Groove in Popular Music in Vienna, Austria, September 26, 2024.

 Paper presented In June 2019 at Genre Lines, a new music weekend summit within the 2019 Nief-Norf Summer Festival at the University of Tennessee.